 There are several ways to get to Everland Resort from Seoul.

-BY BUS: You can take Bus No. 5002 from Exit 10 of Gangnam Station.
-It takes about 40-50 mins and costs KRW 2,500 each way.
+BY BUS: You can take Bus No. 5002 from Exit 5 of Gangnam Station.
+It takes about 50 mins and costs around KRW 2,600 each way.
 Alternatively, you can take Bus No. 5700 from Exit 6 of Jamsil Station.
 The cost is the same but this route takes a little longer, around 60-80 mins each way.

 BY SHUTTLE: There’s an Everland shuttle bus that takes you from designated pickup points in Seoul to the resort.
-Depending on where your pickup point is, it can get you there in about 40-50 mins and normally costs KRW 12,000 roundtrip, but you can get it for just KRW 10,000 if you purchase it through Klook.
+Depending on where your pickup point is, it can get you there in about 40-50 mins and normally costs KRW 12,000 roundtrip, but you may get a discount if you purchase it through Klook.

 BY EVERLAND FULL DAY TRIP: This is what we did.
 I think this will be the most convenient and economical option for most people.
 It bundles a one-day pass to Everland with roundtrip shuttle transfers from three central locations in Seoul – Hongdae, Myeongdong, or Dongdaemun.
-It normally costs KRW 65,000 for the bundle but you can get it for just KRW 51,800 through Klook.
+You can book it in advance through Klook.

 BY EVERCAB: If there’s enough people in your group, then you may want to consider Everland’s private transfer service called Evercab.
 It’ll pick you up directly from where you are.
 Prices vary depending on the size of your group so check THIS PAGE for more information.